Paramyxoviridae

 Paramyxoviridae (from Greek para- “by the side of” and myxa “mucus”) is a family of negative-strand RNA viruses in the order Mononegavirales.
 Vertebrates serve as natural hosts.
 Diseases associated with this family include measles, mumps, and respiratory tract infections.
-The family has four subfamilies, 17 genera, and 78 species, three genera of which are unassigned to a subfamily.
+The family has nine subfamilies that contain 23 genera.

 Structure

 Virions are enveloped and can be spherical or pleomorphic and capable of producing filamentous virions.
 The diameter is around 150 nm.
 Genomes are linear, around 15kb in length.
 Fusion proteins and attachment proteins appear as spikes on the virion surface.
 Matrix proteins inside the envelope stabilise virus structure.
 The nucleocapsid core is composed of the genomic RNA, nucleocapsid proteins, phosphoproteins and polymerase proteins.

 Genome

-The genome is nonsegmented, negative-sense RNA, 15–19 kilobases in length, and contains six to 10 genes.
+The genome is non-segmented, negative-sense RNA, 15–19 kilobases in length, and contains six to 10 genes.
 Extracistronic (noncoding) regions include: